adt-pulse-mqtt/adt-pulse-mqtt/README.md

 # adt-pulse-mqtt
-ADT Pulse integration for Home Assistant using MQTT
+ADT Pulse bridge for Home Assistant using MQTT